Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Introduction

 \section{Introduction}

-Quantum channels are every means that convey quantum systems on whose states information is encoded.
-Formally it is a quantum map from input to output states~\cite{Hol72}.
+\IEEEPARstart{Q}{uantum} channels are every means that convey quantum systems on whose states information is encoded.
+Formally they are quantum maps from input to output states~\cite{Hol72}.
 The maximum rate at which information can be reliably transmitted through a quantum channel defines its capacity.
 Actually one can define several capacities depending on the kind of information transmitted (classical or quantum) and on the additional resources used in transmission~\cite{BS98}.

-Evaluation of quantum channels capacities is one of the most important and difficult problems of quantum information theory.
+Evaluation of quantum channel capacities is one of the most important and difficult problems of quantum information theory.
 Gaussian channels, which maps input Gaussian states into output Gaussian states, are among the simplest models allowing capacities investigation~\cite{HW}.
-They are also relevant for experimental implementations~\cite{Bra}.
+They are also relevant for experimental implementations in quantum optics~\cite{Bra} and for security analysis in continuous variables quantum key distribution \cite{optgaus}.

-A paradigmatic example of quantum Gaussian channel is the lossy bosonic channel where states lose energy en route from the sender to the receiver.
-The term bosonic arises because each input (respectively output) is represented by a bosonic field mode.
-In turn, the effect of losses is usually modeled by letting each input mode to interact with an environment mode through a rotation (beam splitter) transform whose angle (transmissivity) determines the loss rate~\cite{Bra}.
+A paradigmatic example of Gaussian quantum channel is the lossy bosonic channel \cite{HW,EisertWolf} where states lose energy `en route' from the sender to the receiver.
+The term bosonic arises because each input (respectively output) is represented by an optical bosonic field mode.
+In turn, the effect of losses is usually modeled by letting each input mode interact with an environment mode through a rotation (beam splitter) transform whose angle (transmissivity) determines the loss rate~\cite{Bra}.

 The classical capacity and the classical assisted capacity for such a channel were evaluated in Refs.~\cite{GG2,GG1} by assuming each environment mode in the vacuum state.
-In such a case Gaussian states turn out to be the optimal inputs.
-Then it has been proved that Gaussian inputs suffices to determine the quantum capacity~\cite{WGG}.
-More recently, it has been proven that they are optimal to reach the classical capacity when environment modes are in thermal states (including the vacuum)~\cite{Lloyd09}.
-When more general states of environment are taken into account, even non factorized ones which give rise to memory effect~\cite{GM}, the evaluation of capacities becomes much more demanding.
+Subsequently, also the quantum capacity has been derived~\cite{WGG}.
+However, when more general states of the environment are taken into account, e.g.\ non-separable ones giving rise to memory effect~\cite{GM}, the evaluation of capacities becomes much more demanding.
+Attempts have been carried out in \cite{PRA,NJP} by resorting to specific parameters' ranges and numerics.

-Here we develop a perturbative approach by expanding the von Neumann entropy of Gaussian quantum state as a function of the symplectic eigenvalues of its quadratures covariance matrix.
-The method turns out to be useful for characterizing capacities of Gaussian quantum channels.
-For the sake of presentation, we apply it to the classical capacity of a lossy bosonic channel.
-We then obtain lower bounds for the classical capacity, generalizing the results of Refs.~\cite{HW,GG1}.